Monsoon Season in Nepal: Weather and 13 Best Things to Do

 #1 Less Tourists

-People usually say that during monsoon season, the only foreigners you will find in Nepal are the ones that live here.
-Many times it is true, but you can still find the odd traveller here and there.
-So visiting Nepal during monsoon season is in a way more authentic.
+People usually say that during monsoon season, the only foreigners you find in Nepal are the ones that live here.
+Many times it is true, but you can also find travellers who are only able to visit Nepal during the summer holidays!

-• Con: On the other side, less tourists also mean less travellers to buddy up with.
-In case you are travelling solo and looking to make travel friends, it will be more difficult during this time.
+On the other side, less tourists also mean less travellers to make friends with.
+In case you are travelling solo and looking to make travel friends, it is more difficult during low season.

 #2 Lower Prices and Discounts

 The monsoon season in Nepal constitutes as the low season when fewer tourists visit Nepal.
-Due to this, there will be many discounts in hotels and trekking gear shops.
+Due to this, there are discounts in hotels and trekking gear shops.

 #3 Apart from trekking, there are still many things to do!

-Most people come to Nepal for trekking, however, trekking is not recommended during this time due to the rainfall and possible landslides.
-Don’t worry, Nepal has so much to offer apart from trekking, so check out my list of the best things to do below.
+Most people come to Nepal for trekking, however, trekking is not recommended during this time due to rainfall, leeches and possible landslides that block the trekking trail.

 Is it Safe to Trek During the Monsoon Season in Nepal?